mavnn/mavnn.github.com/source/_posts/2018-03-15-routemaster-and-the-tale-of-the-globally-unique-voters.markdown

 comments: true
 categories: ["fsharp", "RouteMaster"]
 ---
-[RouteMaster](https://github.com/RouteMasterIntegration/RouteMaster) a process manager library I've been working on for simplifying the creation of complex work flows in message based systems.
+[RouteMaster](https://github.com/RouteMasterIntegration/RouteMaster) is a process manager library I've been working on for simplifying the creation of complex work flows in message based systems.

 One of the challenges RouteMaster faces is that once you have defined your "route" in RouteMaster, you generally want to run multiple instances of your process manager service in your distributed environment.
 This means that a lot of care has been taken to make sure that things like work flow state is handled safely, but it also causes a particular challenge for dealing with timeouts.